stephie21/ocpm-100-template-benchmark/README.md

 - formal G_factual implementation
 - formal F_tool implementation
 - complete real-agent benchmark execution

+> Status: Work in progress.
+> This repository currently documents a 100-template OCPM/OC-DFG benchmark specification and its reference-generation design.
+Not all template semantics are implemented or executable yet.
 ## Planned Extensions

 Future work may include: